 Spam Filtering and Best Practices

 Spam filtering works together with your antivirus and firewall to provide an added layer of protection.
-You can use spam protection to filter spam, phishing emails, viruses, and malware.
-Spam filters can also help you monitor multiple accounts at the same time, while saving storage space and increasing productivity.
+You can use spam protection to block spam, phishing emails, viruses, and malware.
+Spam filters can also help you monitor multiple accounts at the same time.
+This allows you to save storage space and increasing productivity.